Charles-Zhang-Somewhere/Somewhere/README.md

 ## Tricks

 1. You can add custom attributes to any file/item by using `mt` (meta) command;
-2. You can enter **chords** in Status Tab command line by appending "\n" to each command
+2. You can enter **chords** in Status Tab command line by appending "\n" to each command;
+3. Configuration keys prefixed with `<Anything you like>` + `.` (actually everything that has a any *special symbol* including space excluding colons in it will never be used as SW configuration keys) is reserved for personal use.
+You can exploit this to set arbitary custom repository level properties by using `cf` (configuration) command and create your own (configuration) properties: e.g. `cf My.Birthday 1995/03/05`, this will be saved in your repository and will not be touched by SW.
+There is no limit what you can save.

 ## Best Practices